 There are quite a few hot pot restaurants here in Guilin.
-Hot pot is a style of cooking where you are given a pot of broth, usually placed on a burner set in the middle of the table, and then you order ingredients to add to it and cook at the table.
-I really enjoy not only the flavor but also the experience of hot pot, but it can be a bit overwhelming when you can’t read the menu.
-Hot pot is so customized and personal that it is difficult to pull off without some decent language skills.
+In case you aren’t familiar with it, hot pot is a style of cooking where you are given a pot of broth, usually placed on a burner set in the middle of the table, and then you order ingredients to add to it and cook at the table.
+I really enjoy hot pot, but it can be a bit overwhelming when you can’t read the menu.
+More than once have we ordered what we thought was “beef”, only to get certain cow parts that we didn’t really want to eat.
 Thankfully, we found a place that had the perfect solution yesterday: hot pot conveyor belts!

-There didn’t seem to be anything wrong with simply throwing everything in either.
-Everything was cooked through and tasted amazing.
-The broth in particular was the star of the show.
+I can’t see that we did anything wrong, because it was delicious!
+Everything was cooked through, and evenly so.
+The broth in particular was amazing.
 We even fought for who would get the last few drops.

 Overall, it was an amazing and cheap lunch.
 Not only was it fun to pick items off the conveyor belt, but it took a lot of the guesswork out of trying to order, and help ensure that we got exactly what we wanted out of our meal.
-I’m not sure what I think about paying to cook my own food at a restaurant, but if it needs to be done, this is the ideal.
 Look out, America!
 We might just be bringing hot pot on a stick to your shores!